AN 101. Local Cultures, Global Issues.3 Credits.

 UC: Social Sciences

 AN 242.
-Anthropology of Cannabis.3 Credits.
+Cannabis Culture.3 Credits.

-The Anthropology of Cannabis explores the archaeological, cross-cultural, and contemporary political, symbolic, linguistic, and sociobehavioral influence of cannabis on human existence.
+This course explores the archaeological, cross-cultural, and contemporary political, symbolic, linguistic, and sociobehavioral influence of cannabis on human existence.
 In this class students will explore the long history of the cannabis plant and other "drugs" in human life; the war on drugs; the racialized and gendered implication of criminalization; and what the legalization of cannabis in multiple states in the US and around the world means for the plant's future.

 Offered: As needed